coffeecodeconverter/VB.Net-Lib-Msg/README.md

 5. Edit the Msg form in Your project

-6. edit the form in the VB.NET-Lib-Msg project, copy the whole lot and paste into yours
+6. edit the Msg form in the VB.NET-Lib-Msg project, copy the whole Class and paste into yours overwriting your empty Msg class

 7. go through your recreation of Msg's forms properties and set: <br>
    - backColour = white